Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Neurological Causes

-Stroke/TIA, cerebellar disease, Parkinsonism, seizures, or other neurological conditions may cause dizziness in selected cases, especially when warning signs are present.
+Stroke, TIA, cerebellar disease, Parkinsonism, seizures, and other neurological conditions may cause dizziness in selected patients, particularly when warning signs are present.

 What to Expect at Your First Visit

-Your first visit focuses on clarifying the type of dizziness.
-We will ask whether it is spinning, faintness, imbalance, or unsteadiness; what triggers it; how long it lasts; whether there are ear symptoms, headache, neurological symptoms, BP issues, or medication changes.
+Your first visit for Vertigo Treatment in Sector 56, Gurgaon focuses on clarifying the type of dizziness.
+We will ask whether it feels like spinning, faintness, imbalance, or unsteadiness; what triggers it; how long it lasts; and whether it is associated with ear symptoms, headache, neurological symptoms, blood pressure issues, or medication changes.

 When to Seek Medical Evaluation